Prorated Rent

 How To Calculate Prorated Rent

-Rent typically is based on a calendar month.
+Rent is typically based on a calendar month.
 To calculate a prorated rent, you first need to determine your daily rent amount.
 Take your full monthly rent payment and divide it by the days in that particular month.

 If you move in on June 15, you will occupy the apartment for 15 days that month.
 Thus, you multiply your daily rent of $60 by 15 for a prorated rent of $900.